gofiber/fiber/docs/client/request.md

 ## SetUserAgent

 SetUserAgent method sets user agent in request.
-It will override user agent which has been set in client instance.
+It will override the user agent which has been set in the client instance.

 ```go title="Signature"
 func (r *Request) SetUserAgent(ua string) *Request